rguske/blog/content/posts/a-closer-look-at-vmwares-project-nautilus.md

 /Users/rguske/.vctl/bin/kind
 ```

 That looks good to me!
-Also, the `~/.vctl` directory has been filled up too.
+Also the `~/.vctl` directory has been filled up too.

 ```
 tree -L 2